It’s Time To Get Serious About Plotting A New Audience Targeting Strategy

 As an example, let’s compare a business whose growth requires a steady influx of new customers, like sellers of a high consideration/low frequency purchase—think a household appliance, a loan or an insurance policy versus a business with lower consideration products that rely on repeat purchases from existing customers to fuel growth.
 In the case of the latter, 1P data of past purchase behavior is more beneficial.
 Meanwhile, for a customer acquisition-driven company looking to reach new individuals who look like their customers, leveraging behavior data from walled gardens may be more valuable.
 But the only way to know for sure which of the many data sources are the most valuable is to test them, which we’ll cover in the final section.

-The recent explosion of players in retail media and marketplaces is a natural byproduct of the increased demand for new audience targeting options in a privacy-first world, where third-party cookies are no longer supported.
+The recent explosion of players in the retail media space is a natural byproduct of the increased demand for new audience targeting options in a privacy-first world, where third-party cookies are no longer supported.
 Retailers are capitalizing on the value of their accumulation of consented customer data.
 This started with Amazon and quickly expanded to other retailers like Walmart, Target and Kroger.
 Recently, Ulta Beauty—Rise’s longest standing client—launched UB Media to help brands better reach end customers by leveraging Ulta’s best-in-class loyalty program data.
 Marriott even launched a media network.
 The fragmentation is only going to continue, and the volume of options marketers will be presented with will increase.

 Building a Measurement Strategy to Determine the Right Audience Mix for Your Business